Two linearities for quantum computing in the lambda calculus: No cloning, superpositions and measurement

 Hence, the beta reduction occurs only when the type of the argument is the same as the type expected by the abstraction.
 Thus, the rewrite system depends on types.
 For this reason, we describe first the type system, and only then the rewrite system.

 A type $A$ will be interpreted as a set of vectors and $S(A)$ as the vector space generated by the span of such a set (cf.~Section~\ref{sec:denSem}).
 Hence, we naturally have $A\subseteq S(A)$ and $S(S(A))=S(A)$.
-Therefore, we also define a subtyping relation on types.
-The type system and the subtyping relation are given in Table~\ref{tab:TS}, where contexts $\Gamma$ and $\Delta$ have a disjoint support.
+Therefore, we also define a subtyping relation on types (cf.~Table~\ref{tab:SubtypingNoX}).
+The type system is given in Table~\ref{tab:TS}, where contexts $\Gamma$ and $\Delta$ have a disjoint support.

 Remarks: Rule $\tax$ allows typing variables only with qubit types.
 Hence, the system is first-order and only qubits can be passed as arguments (more when the rewrite system is presented).
 Rule $\tax_{\vec 0}$ types the null vector as a non-base term, because the null vector cannot belong to the base of any vector space.
 Rules $\tax_{\ket 0}$ and $\tax_{\ket 1}$ type the base qubits with the base type $\B$.